tpaschalis/tpaschalis.github.io/_posts/2021-03-13-relnote-yes.markdown

 1.9  -> 1.10 1996
 1.8  -> 1.9  2157
 ```

+How do you keep track of what was important, what someone reading the release notes may need to know?

 I set to find out, after a [Emmanuel](https://twitter.com/odeke_et) (a great person, and one of the best ambassadors the Go community could wish for), added a mysterious comment on one of my [latest CLs](https://go-review.googlesource.com/c/go/+/284136) that read `RELNOTE=yes`.